Ex-Senate Intelligence Staffer Who Dated Reporter Pleads Guilty To Lying To FBI

 Wolfe's voice seemed to pause and break up, however, when the judge asked if he understood that he would have no trial and that he could lose the right to serve on a jury or own firearms.
 Lawyer Preston Burton got him some tissues.
 Wolfe said he was "very" satisfied with the services of his lawyers.

-Burton, along with attorneys Benjamin Klubes and Lauren Dandall, later issued a statement:
+Burton, along with attorneys Benjamin Klubes and Lauren Randell, later issued a statement:

 "We emphasize again today that Jim was never charged with having compromised classified information, nor is such a charge part of today's plea ...
 Jim has accepted responsibility for his actions and has chosen to resolve this matter now so that he and his family can move forward with their lives."